yeokm1/nus-soc-print/README.md

 5. Since this app is still new, bugs are to be expected.
 Inform me if you do encounter them.

-<b>Bugs so far: </b>

-1. Page border for M2 does not work

-2. Pages/Sheet dropdown menu does not appear properly on Android 4.3 devices

 A high level write-up can be viewed on my blog here http://yeokhengmeng.com/2013/03/nus-soc-print-android-app